eastoid/MouseLock/README.md

 # MouseLock
 Lock and log mouse movements
+Locks cursor in place, logs mouse movements
+(CPU optimized version, all delays and important variables are highlited at the top of the file)
+Default delay: Cursor pos check: 10ms, Loop when movement detected: 10,000 cycles
+Writes to user.home\MouseMovementLog.txt
+Allows disabling logging into a file